7 Ways to Tell Your Story and Find the Right Audience

 1. Scope and Size: Are there several stories to be told within a larger one?
 Do these stories seem to resonate with people when you describe them?
 Do they lead to deeper conversation?
 Is there enough to say?
-(Book)
+(Book writing)

 2. Motivational Quotient: Is your message a simple, straightforward one that can capture an audience, rattle their cages, and leave them with a repeatable mantra they can take back and share with others?
-(Speech)
+(Speech writing)

 3. Visual Potential: Is your story best told in scenes?
 Are there a lot of highly visual experiences, or is it action-packed?
-(Movie)
+(Movie script writing)

 4. Emotional Depth: Does this idea have all the feels?
 Will it grab people and rip their hearts to shreds?
 Will they care?
-(Book)
+(Book writing)

 5. Talking Stick Potential: Imagine you are sitting in a circle around a campfire, passing the “talking stick.”
 When it is your turn, can it be told concisely and fully, with the greatest impact on others?
-(Speech)
+(Speech writing)

 6. Trailer Test: If you were to write this idea up as a movie trailer, would it accurately capture the story while inspiring others to want more?
-(Movie or Book)
+(Movie or Book writing)

 7. But Wait, There’s More: Imagine your story is a magazine article.
 Does it leave you wanting much more?
 Does it feel like it is only an excerpt?
-(Book)
+(Book writing)

 Our job here at RTC is to serve as your pack leader on the path from initial thought to connection with the hearts and minds of readers.
-The leader or coach’s role is to be the truth teller who leads the author to the best path forward, so the story’s impact is amplified and maximized, and continues on in a life of its own.
-Our mission is to be as honest and real as we can possibly be throughout the process of co-creation, so that your story rises from its embers and fills the earth and sky with powerful smoke rings that call to your tribe, your readers.
+The leader or professional book coach’s role is to be the truth teller who leads the author to the best path forward, so the story’s impact is amplified and maximized, and continues on in a life of its own.
+Our mission as you're writing a book or other story is to be as honest and real as we can possibly be throughout the process of co-creation, so that your story rises from its embers and fills the earth and sky with powerful smoke rings that call to your tribe, your readers.

-Are you ready to stand in your power, in your very best light?
+Are you ready to stand in your power, in your very best light, and start writing your book?
 Trust the wolf.
 It is your totem, your power animal, your guide.
 And your story will find its way.